Kriechmayr matches legends with double speed gold at worlds - WHIZ News

 “It’s a lot of turns but Kitzbühel and Wengen also have such turns that usually nobody would set for a downhill,” he added.
 “It’s not a typical downhill, but it doesn’t matter to me on what course I win.”

+The Italian was hospitalized with a suspected rupture of his left knee ligaments.

-The worlds continue Monday with the combined events for both women and men on Monday.
+The worlds continue Monday with the combined events for both women and men.

 AP Sports Writer Andrew Dampf contributed to this report.